learnbyexample/cli-computing/cli_computing.md

 ../report
 ```

-You can use shell features like command substitution to combine the effects of `basename` and `dirname` commands.
+You can use shell features like command substitution to combine the effects of the `basename` and `dirname` commands.

 ```bash
 # extract the second last path component